yomotsu/camera-controls/readme.md

 #### `setTarget( targetX, targetY, targetZ, enableTransition )`

+Set the target position where gaze at.
-`setLookAt` without position, Stay still at the position.
+An alias of `setLookAt()`, without position change.
+Thus keep the same position.

 | Name               | Type      | Description |
 | ------------------ | --------- | ----------- |